ourcodingclub/ourcodingclub.github.io/_tutorials/data-clustering.md

 This dendogram's topology ('dendogram topology' refers the branching pattern relationship among individuals) is different from the other two dendograms we produced before.
 How many main groups can you see in here?
 Considering the phytogeographic domains in which these sites are located, are these groups ecologically meaningful?
 Why don't you open the cluster you created with the complete linkage method and compare it with this one?
 How different are they?
 Which one would you use in order to perform further analysis?

-<a name="ward"></a>
 ## Average linkage method (UPGMA) and an observation on "uniques" and potential biases in the dendograms
+{: #average-link}

 Remember that I said we would investigate if there are any differences between the results you obtain with the complete presence/absence matrix and the matrix without any "uniques"?
 We are going to do it now.
 Will removing "uniques" improve the resolution within your dendograms or not?
 We'll discover as soon as we learn more about the Average linkage method.

-<b>UPGMA stands for unweigthed Pair-Group Method Using Arithmetic Averages.
+__UPGMA stands for unweigthed Pair-Group Method Using Arithmetic Averages.
 Big name, I know.
 However, the name pretty much says how this linkage-method will link our observations: it will link our sites/samples by considering their distance to a subgroup's arithmetic average (calculated using the pairwise distances).
 This is a very sensible linkage-method that usually tends to form ecologically meaningful groups and it is one of the most used hierarchical linkage methods in ecology, especially in biogeography.
-This is why the rest of our analyses will focus on this particular linkage method. </b>
+This is why the rest of our analyses will focus on this particular linkage method.__

 ```r
 # Full species presence/abscence matrix